What Can Healthcare Learn from Aviation, Video Gaming Industries?

 A 2010 paper Szczerba co-authored entitled “Simulated Clinical Environments and Virtual System-of-Systems Engineering for Health Care” captured some of the ideas X Tech embraces.
 “Just as the use of flight simulators and system integration concepts revolutionized the aircraft industry decades earlier, similar concepts can be applied to improve the effectiveness and efficiency of the health care industry today… Using simulated virtual environments, we can bring the techniques we take for granted in other industries ’- notably aviation ’- to not only design new clinical systems but to improve existing systems.”

-Taking a look at the X Tech Ventures website I learned the new company is offering thought leadership, strategic counseling, technology incubation, product acceleration, business development, modeling and simulation design and more for the following domains: healthcare, aerospace and defense, decision support, entertainment and video gaming, architecture and construction, e-commerce and social media.
+Taking a look at the X Tech Ventures website we saw that the new company is offering thought leadership, strategic counseling, technology incubation, product acceleration, business development, modeling and simulation design and more for the following domains: healthcare, aerospace and defense, decision support, entertainment and video gaming, architecture and construction, e-commerce and social media.